 Stearic Acid: Emulsifier, 2/5 on acne.

 After I came back from Melbourne with ravaged skin and got sick of that goat placenta cream – it just smelled questionable – I decided to give the cream another go.
 It was rich, and my poor skin was badly in need of some TLC.
 And I’m so damn glad I gave this Beauty of Joseon Dynasty Cream a second chance.

 When I first got this, the only way you can skip using Avecko (the Korean buying service) was eBay, though I understand it’s much easier now.

 Other than the mulberry traditional Korean paper cover on the lid, it is a pretty typical frosted glass jar.
 Sturdy, and I like how it feels expensive and luxe like something from SK-II.
 It is a healthy 50ml, which is great for travel, and last ages because you only use a little each time.

 This is the strangest thing since Mizon AIO snail cream.
-The texture is similar to it, despite not having any snail mucin in it.
+The texture of Beauty of Joseon Dynasty Cream is similar to it, despite not having any snail mucin in it.
 I really wished I had photographed this better, because every time I use this I get amazed all over again.
 This video of a Korean chick describing it as ‘chewy’ is probably the best illustration of this Skincaretainment texture.